innofactororg/bicep-action/README.md

       # Optional: only needed as an alternative to federated credentials.
       AZURE_CLIENT_SECRET: ${{ secrets.CLIENT_SECRET }}
     with:
-      # The GitHub environment name for the Azure deploy job.
+      # The GitHub environment name to use for the create job.
       #
       # Default: production
       environment: production